 The truth is, by using animals as surrogate humans we’re not only hurting animals, we’re hurting ourselves.
 ‘Animal model systems not only kill animals, they also kill humans.’ – Dr Irwin Bross, former Director of Sloan-Kettering the largest cancer research institute in the world

 So why do they continue?

 Individual scientists do not question the practice because it is how they were taught, and how those who instructed them were themselves taught.
 The use of animals has become an ingrained habit – one that is considered too inconvenient to break.
 But a key reason animals are still used so widely is money.
-Vivisection is very big business.
+Animal experiments are very big business.
 The pharmaceutical industry is the most profitable industry in the world and its interests are strongly protected by governments.
 Animal experiments are in the industry’s interests because they can be used to market their products more quickly and – most importantly – they provide a legal defence for the company when people are injured or killed by ADRs.
 They will argue that, having carried out the animal tests, no blame can be laid at their door.

 ‘Animal studies are done for legal reasons and not for scientific reasons.
 The predictive value of such studies for man is often meaningless.’ – Dr James Gallagher, Director of Medical Research Lederle Laboratories

 How will we find cures without using animals?

 The truly great contributions to modern medicine have come in the form of non-animal research techniques: clinical observation (monitoring patients), epidemiology (linking lifestyle factors with disease), human tissue research, organ and tissue culture, computer modelling and advanced technologies such as MRI scanners and ultrasound.